 To protect our proprietary technology, we rely on patents as well as other intellectual property protections including trade secrets, nondisclosure agreements, and confidentiality provisions.
-As of July 1, 2013, we were the owner of record of one issued European patent (EP 2114383), including national validation in ten countries, which expires in 2027, one issued European patent (EP 2367537), including national validation in ten countries, which expires in 2029, one issued European patent (EP 1873593), including national validation in seven countries, which expires in 2027, one Mexican patent, which expires in 2029, one Japanese patent, which expires in 2027, one New Zealand patent, which expires in 2029, one Chinese patent, which expires in 2028, five issued U.S. patents which expire in 2027, and one issued U.S. patent which expires in 2030.
-In addition, we are pursuing 15 U.S. non-provisional patent applications, and 53 foreign national applications, including six European Regional Phase applications directed to our product candidates.
+As of October 15, 2013, we were the owner of record of 19 issued patents worldwide.
+These issued patents cover AcelRx's sufentanil NanotabTM, medication delivery devices and platform technology, and include nine issued U.S. patents, three issued European patents with 27 national registrations and seven issued patents in other international territories including Japan and China.
+These issued patents are expected to provide coverage through 2027 - 2031.

+In addition, we are pursuing a number of U.S. non-provisional patent applications and foreign national applications directed to our product candidates.
 One of our issued U.S. patents, Patent Number 8,357,114, covers key features of our Zalviso (ARX-01) PCA device, but we have not yet obtained any issued patents that provide protection for key features of our ARX-02, ARX-03 and ARX-04 SDAs independent of the drug composition used in them.
 We have received a Notice of Allowance for two of our pending U.S. applications that include claims covering key features of our ARX-02, ARX-03 and ARX-04 SDA device.
 The patent applications that we have filed and have not yet been granted may fail to result in issued patents in the United States or in foreign countries.
 Even if the patents do successfully issue, third parties may challenge the patents.